cctop status

 Draggable panel

-Drag the header to reposition the panel anywhere on screen — position persists across launches.
-Double-click the header to snap back to the default menubar anchor.
+Drag the header to reposition the panel anywhere on screen.
+Position persists across launches, and double-click snaps it back to the menubar anchor.

 Smart status icon

-Lives in your macOS menubar in three states — healthy, needs attention, and a slim pill for laptops with a camera notch.
-See status without opening the panel.
+Lives in your macOS menubar in three states: healthy, needs attention, and a slim pill for laptops with a camera notch.

 Recent projects